luiz-diniz/PasswordGenerator/README.md

 This is a password generator

 ## Features
- * This app generate a password/passwords based on the user's preference.
+ * This app generate passwords based on the user's preference.

 ## How To Use
  * Open the "Version" folder, execute the PasswordGenerator.exe